MEDUSA: Scalable Biometric Sensing in the Wild through Distributed MIMO Radars: System Design

 where $T$ is a constant and $\delta$ is a randomly selected time offset.

 Let $\mathbf{E}(\cdot)$ define the encoder network used in the contrastive model.
 If we train the model to discriminate between $\mathbf{E}(Y_k(t))$ and $\mathbf{E}(Y_k^*(t))$, we obtain the representation of $h(S_k(t)) \approx f^{-1}(S_k(t))$~\cite{Aapo2016}.
 Note however, that this model does not yet account for coherent radar signals from multiple receivers.
-To this end, \system uses a multi-head attention step~\cite{NIPS2017_attention} in its unsupervised model as described next.
+To this end, Medusa uses a multi-head attention step~\cite{NIPS2017_attention} in its unsupervised model as described next.
+By leveraging nonlinear ICA, the model effectively decomposes mixed signal vectors.
+Additionally, heart rate and respiration rate exhibit distinct characteristics in the frequency domain, enabling their separation.